Princeton in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Revolutionary.
 A significant historical month for this entry is February 1816.

 Location.
 40° 21.15′ N, 74° 39.596′ W. Marker is in Princeton, New Jersey, in Mercer County.
-Marker can be reached from Greenview Avenue, on the left when traveling north.
+It can be reached from Greenview Avenue, on the left when traveling north.
 Marker is located in Princeton Cemetery.
 Touch for map.
 Marker is in this post office area: Princeton NJ 08542, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rev. John Witherspoon (here, next to this marker); Paul Robeson (about 300 feet away, measured in a direct line); Betsey Stockton (about 500 feet away); Princeton’s Flag Man (about 500 feet away); Bainbridge House (approx. 0.2 miles away); March of the Mill Children (approx. 0.2 miles away); Joseph Henry House (approx. 0.2 miles away); 250th Anniversary of Princeton University (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Rev. John Witherspoon (here, next to this marker); Paul Robeson (about 300 feet away, measured in a direct line); Betsey Stockton (about 500 feet away); Princetons Flag Man (about 500 feet away); Bainbridge House (approx. 0.2 miles away); March of the Mill Children (approx. 0.2 miles away); Joseph Henry House (approx. 0.2 miles away); 250th Anniversary of Princeton University (approx. 0.2 miles away).
 Touch for a list and map of all markers in Princeton.

 Also see . . .